Key words: Simulator, RADAR, ARPA, ECDIS, OOW, COLREGS 1972, STCW 1995

 The International Regulations for Preventing Collisions at Sea 1972 (COLREGS) are published by the International Maritime Organization (IMO), and set out the "rules of the road" to be followed by ships and other vessels at sea.
 COLREGS can also refer to the specific political line that divides inland waterways (subject to one set of navigation rules) and coastal waterways (subject to international navigation rules).
 Part B - Steering and sailing, Section I (for any visibility), Rule no. 5 about Look-out that every vessel must at all times keep a proper look-out by sight (day shape or lights by eyes or visual aids), hearing (sound signal or Marine VHF radio) and all available means (e.g. Radar, ARPA, AIS, GMDSS...) in order to judge if risk of collision exists.
 Rule no.7 Risk of Collision that Vessels must use all available means to determine the risk of a collision, including the use of radar (if available) to get early warning of the risk of collision by radar plotting or equivalent systematic observation of detected objects. (e.g. ARPA, AIS).

-her compass bearing does not change much or a large vessel or towing vessel at close distance or if in doubt, risk of collision shall be deemed to exist.
+If the distance of any vessel is reduced and her compass bearing does not change much or a large vessel or towing vessel at close distance or if in doubt, risk of collision shall be deemed to exist.

 MTC Ashiya, there were experienced instructor that supervised and conducted the class to the JICA Maritime Education advanced of Information Technology Training participants who are from Indonesia, Philippines, Sri Lanka and Vietnam also practical as well.
 The Simulator software was developed to handle various scenario, and these scenarios were derived from different situations that officers on watch can encounter I their actual duties on board.
 Professor Taguchi had teach all about RADAR/ARPA and ECDIS such as introduction, basic knowledge sounding for participant, how to operate instruments in simulator room and also how to design training scenario for students.
 All participants have had the opportunity to understood and made in practice all what was professor explained.
 Presentation standards and criteria simulation training of the advanced navigation instruments above for OOW (Officer On Watch) can adopted IMO Model Course and STCW Code 1995.